 All three uniforms feature a silhouette of a hornet in the middle of the elastic strap at the top of the shorts.
 Furthermore, they all feature four stripes running down the sides.
 This characteristic pay homage to the pinstripe uniforms of the original Hornets.

 At the bottom of the four stripes on the white and purple uniforms, there is a “CH” in the shape of a hornet.
-The teal alternates include a hornet in this location as well.
+The teal alternates include a hornet in this location.

-“We’ve been on this trail for quite some time,” said Seth Bennett, the Hornets Senior VP for Marketing, Entertainment and Interactive Media, at the unveiling ceremony, the Charlotte Observer notes.
+“We’ve been on this trail for quite some time,” said Seth Bennett, the Hornets Senior VP for Marketing, Entertainment and Interactive Media, at the unveiling ceremony .
 “We’ve been involved in the design process heavily since July when the board of governors unanimously approved our application to become the Hornets again.”

 They will be sold as Adidas products, due to the NBA’s exclusive deal with the clothing manufacturer.
 Fans can preorder the jerseys beginning in August.
 The jerseys will become available in September in the team store and online, according to ESPN.